 Our future success will depend, to a significant extent, on our ability to attract, integrate, retain and recognize key personnel, namely our management team and experienced sales, marketing and program and systems management personnel.
+Replacing departing key personnel can involve organizational disruption and uncertainty, as we experienced in connection with replacing Mark T. Troughton, our former President, Cards and Network, following his resignation in January 2012.
 We must retain and motivate existing personnel, and we must also attract, assimilate and motivate additional highly-qualified employees.
-We may experience difficulty assimilating our newly-hired personnel, which may adversely affect our business.
+We may experience difficulty in managing transitions and assimilating our newly-hired personnel, which may adversely affect our business.
 Competition for qualified management, sales, marketing and program and systems management personnel can be intense.
 Competitors have in the past and may in the future attempt to recruit our top management and employees.
-If we fail to attract, integrate, retain and incentivize key personnel, our ability to manage and grow our business could be harmed
+If we fail to attract, integrate, retain and incentivize key personnel, our ability to manage and grow our business could be harmed.